What We Do

 Melissa is a native Coloradan and graduate of Creighton University School of Law.

 Brad Franklin has been involved with the outdoor recreation industry for more than 30 years, most currently with Yamaha Motor Corporation USA.
-For the last 15 years, he has served as Government Relations Manager, directly involved with vehicle compliance and regulatory issues, as well as land and water access issues.
+For the year, he has served as Government Relations Director, directly involved with vehicle compliance and regulatory issues, as well as land and water access issues.
 Prior to his involvement with Yamaha, Franklin worked for American Suzuki Motors.
 Brad also serves as Chairman of the American Watercraft Association and is an active member on many committees of the Society of Automotive Engineers (SAE), as well as a board member for the Congressional Sportsmen’s Foundation and the Off-Road Business Association.